Original Issuance Date: July 1987

 The minimum requirements for an associate degree granted by a University of Wisconsin System institution and the minimum University of Wisconsin System general education breadth requirements for the associate degree, as proposed by the systemwide Associate Degree Standards Committee, are accepted as the systemwide policy on general education requirements for the associate degree, effective spring 2015.These are the same requirements for WTCS associate degrees that have been approved by the Board of Regents.

 The policy contains recommendations for the alignment of associate degree standards with general education and graduation requirements and the UW System transfer policy, last revised June 2020.
-Further this policy builds upon the requirements in RPD 7-1, Transfer and Award of Credit for Extra-Institutional Learning and RPD 4-16, Criteria for Approval of Wisconsin Technical College System Collegiate Transfer Programs.
+Further this policy builds upon the requirements in RPD 7-1, Transfer and Award of Credit for Extra-Institutional Learning and RPD 4-16, Criteria for Approval of Wisconsin Technical College System Liberal Arts and Pre-Professional Transfer Programs.

 A student who has earned an associate degree containing those systemwide requirements from an institution in the University of Wisconsin System, and who transfers to an institution in the University of Wisconsin System, including WTCS students who transfer with associate degrees approved by the Board of Regents, will be considered as having fulfilled the general education distribution or breadth requirements of the university, in accordance with the transfer credit principles of accommodation outlined in UW System Administrative Policy 135 (SYS 135), UW System Undergraduate Transfer Policy.